-- Use full label sheets.
-Partial sheets may cause labels to peel off during printing, resulting in a paper jam. - Do not use label sheets that have adhesive to the edge of the sheet.
-We recommend zone coating of the adhesive at least 1 mm (0.04 in.) away from the edges.
-Adhesive material may contaminate your printer and could void your warranty.
+• Use only letter-, A4-, or legal-size full label sheets.
+Partial sheets may cause labels to peel off during printing, resulting in a paper jam.
+Adhesive material may contaminate your printer.
+It could also void your printer and cartridge warranties.

-- Set the Paper Type to Card Stock. - Do not use card stock that is creased.
-It may cause paper jams. - We recommend the use of grain long card stock.
+- From the printer control panel, set Paper Type to Card Stock in the Paper Menu. - Set Card Stock Weight to Normal or Heavy. - Do not use creased card stock.
+It may cause paper jams.